“I'm 100% sure that I would not have had a better time anywhere else in the United States or around the world!”

 Our students come together to socialize and learn from each other in more than 900 student groups, from the Alpine Ski Team and the Black Student Union, to the Bass Fishing Team and the Capoeira Club.
 Find the student groups you're interested in!

 From our seven national championships in football to our 11 combined national titles in women’s and men’s hockey, the University of Minnesota is known for its athletics excellence.
-In 2018 alone, we won four team conference championships along with one national championship in women's hockey.
-The Gophers also had three individual NCAA national champions—Yu Zhou in 3-meter diving, Kierra Smith in 200 breaststroke, and Luca Wieland in heptathlon.
+In the most recent Olympics in Beijing, 10 Gophers competed in women's hockey and four played men's hockey for Team USA.

 Cheer on the University of Minnesota at a game!
 Students get discounts to football, men's hockey, and men's basketball events, and free admission to all other sports!